 But even if they’re moving away from standardized tests, that doesn’t mean selective-college admissions are moving away from standardized expectations of what it takes to get in.
-It’s just that they’re adding more ingredients to their recipe for the perfect student—a recipe increasingly impossible to pull off.
+It’s just that they’re adding more ingredients to their recipe for the perfect student—a recipe that’s harder and harder to pull off.
 Some of the country’s most selective schools stress that they reject many students with perfect standardized-test scores.
 According to a 2013 article published in Stanford’s alumni journal, more than two-thirds—69 percent—of the college’s applicants in the previous five years with perfect SAT scores didn’t get in.

 The obsession with admitting well-rounded students has percolated throughout the higher-education landscape over the decades, making its way into all kinds of institutions that rightly want to prioritize more than just academic merit.
 But in competing with each other to enroll the crème de la crème of the country’s teens, elite schools—and, increasingly, schools like the University of Michigan and UCLA that weren’t traditionally considered “elite”—are still effectively encouraging all students to fit into a certain mold.
 This mold now includes prolific extracurricular involvement, leadership, and volunteer experience—all on top of high standardized-test scores and GPAs.